juise/logstash-logback-layout/README.md

-# Logstash `json_event` pattern for log4j
+# Logstash `json_event` layout for logback

 [![Build Status](https://travis-ci.org/juise/logstash-logback-layout.svg)](https://travis-ci.org/juise/logstash-logback-layout)

 ## What is it?

+Based on [log4j-jsonevent-layout](https://github.com/logstash/log4j-jsonevent-layout) contributed by:
+ - @pyr (Pierre-Yves Ritschard)
+ - @StFS (Stefán Freyr Stefánsson)
+ - @looztra (Christophe Furmaniak)
+ - @astrochoupe
+ - @bfritz (Brad Fritz)
+ - @vrivellino (Vincent R.)

-If you've used log4j, you know that certain appenders support things called _"Layouts"_.
+If you've use logback and maybe previously used log4j, you know that certain appenders support things called _"Layouts"_.
 These are basically ways for you to control the formatting/rendering of a log event.

-There's a full list of formatting macros [here](http://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/PatternLayout.html) if you're curious.

-The PatternLayout an organization uses is pretty much begging to be bikeshedded.
-This library is essentially a "preformatted" layout that just happens to be the exact format that Logstash uses for `json_event`.

-## JSONEventLayout
-I recently came to a situation where I needed consider parsing some log4j-generated log events with Logstash.
-I had [another appender already](https://github.com/lusis/zmq-appender) but unfortunately the external dependency on ZeroMQ itself was a no go.
-So there were two options:

-- The experimental log4j input
-- file input

-The `log4j` input is actually pretty cool but needs to be refactored a little bit.
-It's based around log4j's SocketAppender which actually sends a serialized version of the LoggingEvent object over the wire.
-This has a few issues that are easily worked out but it's also experimental.
-I needed something a bit more stable.
-I also wanted to avoid any filtering if at all possible.

-Then I remembered the "hack" that would let you dump your [apache](http://cookbook.logstash.net/recipes/apache-json-logs/) or [nginx](http://blog.pkhamre.com/2012/08/23/logging-to-logstash-json-format-in-nginx/) logs in json_event format.

-I probably could have pulled this off using a complicated PatternLayout but decided I wanted a turnkey "solution" that did the work for you.
-That's what this library is.

 # Usage
 This is just a quick snippit of a `log4j.properties` file: